munkireport/filevault_status/README.md

 * uuid (string) CoreStorage UUID (HFS only)
 * crypto_users (text) JSON string containing information about SecureToken enabled users (APFS only)
 * deferral_info (text) Information about FileVault deferrals
+* bootstraptoken_supported (boolean) If Bootstrap Token is supported (assigned to an MDM in ABM)
+* bootstraptoken_escrowed (boolean) If the Bootstrap Token is escrowed on the MDM